-4 OTC & Prescription Drug Interactions You Don't Know About
+4 Common Drug Interactions You Didn't Know About [OTC + Prescription]

 Many OTC (over the counter) medicines or supplements are fast, affordable remedies for many temporary ailments, but are not free from interacting with other drugs.
 This article will explore some surprising interactions that you probably didn’t know about.